Would ditching breakfast make you healthier?

 ‘If you eat by 8pm the previous evening, skip breakfast and have lunch at noon, it means you have stretched your normal overnight fast to around 16 hours, at which point it has started burning body fat,’ he says.

 ‘The longer you are in the fasting state, the more you are likely to see the benefits over time.’

-Max believes as a nation we have been conditioned to think we need to have breakfast every morning.
+Max believes as a nation we have been conditioned to think we need breakfast every morning.
 ‘The truth is we don’t,’ he says.
 ‘There are a lot of myths about the impact of not having breakfast.
 One of them is that your metabolism slows down.
 Research has shown that during fasting it can actually increase by up to 12%.’

 ‘For most people, I would still advocate that breakfast is important,’ he says.
 ‘If you have a high-powered job or just a stressful life, as many people do, not eating in the morning can cause a drop in blood sugar and you can suffer mood swings or a general lack of concentration.

 ‘There’s also a concern that if the body can’t get energy from food, it will get it from stress hormones, which could increase levels of visceral fat – the body fat stored around the abdominal cavity, which includes the liver, pancreas and intestines.
 This is associated with cardiovascular disease and conditions like high blood pressure and high cholesterol.’

 He also adds that people who have fasted all morning could be tempted to eat too much at lunchtime.

 If so, says Rick, ‘there is a danger they could end up actually gaining weight.
 Often what we need is more nutritional knowledge, not a new eating plan.’